John Lithgow: Satirical works and political portrayals

 In June 2019, Lithgow portrayed Donald Trump in The Investigation: A Search for the Truth in Ten Acts, a live reading of special counsel Robert Mueller's report on Trump's 2016 presidential campaign.
 Staged on the altar of New York City's Riverside Church in Manhattan, the reading was created by playwright Robert Schenkkan and narrated by Annette Bening.
 The production featured Kevin Kline as Mueller, Joel Grey as Jeff Sessions, Jason Alexander as Chris Christie, and Alfre Woodard as Hope Hicks.
 He also portrayed Rudy Giuliani in a series of skits on The Late Show with Stephen Colbert.

 In October 2019, Lithgow published Dumpty: The Age of Trump in Verse, a book of poems and illustrations.
 The project originated when Lithgow was asked to perform a Gilbert and Sullivan–style song he wrote about Michael Flynn.
 The book charted at number three on The New York Times hardcover nonfiction bestsellers in its first week.

 A follow-up book entitled Trumpty Dumpty Wanted a Crown was released on September 29, 2020, by Chronicle Books.
 Lithgow contributed voiceover work for the audio book version of A Day in the Life of Marlon Bundo, a 2018 children's book written by Jill Twiss, a comedy writer for HBO's television show Last Week Tonight with John Oliver.
 The book is a loose parody of Marlon Bundo's A Day in the Life of the Vice President, a children's book written by Charlotte Pence, the daughter of then–Vice President of the United States Mike Pence, and illustrated by her mother, Karen Pence.

 Personal life

 Lithgow married Jean Taynton, a teacher, in 1966.
 They had one son together, Ian Lithgow.
-The couple separated following an affair he had with actress Liv Ullmann and they divorced in 1980.
-Lithgow subsequently married UCLA history professor, Mary Yeager, and they had a son and daughter together.
+The couple separated following an affair he had with actress Liv Ullmann; Lithgow and Taynton divorced in 1980.
+Lithgow subsequently married UCLA history professor Mary Yeager, with whom he has a son and daughter.

 Acting credits and accolades

-Lithgow has received two Tony Awards, six Emmy Awards, two Golden Globe Awards, three Screen Actors Guild Awards, an American Comedy Award, a Laurence Olivier Award, four Drama Desk Awards, and he has been nominated for two Academy Awards and four Grammy Awards.
+Lithgow has received three Tony Awards, seven Emmy Awards, two Golden Globes, three Actor Awards, an American Comedy Award, a Laurence Olivier Award, four Drama Desk Awards, and he has been nominated for two Academy Awards and four Grammy Awards.
 Lithgow has received a star on the Hollywood Walk of Fame and he was inducted into the American Theater Hall of Fame.

 Lithgow was elected to the American Philosophical Society in 2019.